ryanopily/Classifier/README.md

 # Classifier Web Scraper
 ### Purpose
 To scrape data from University at Buffalo's online [class schedule](https://www.buffalo.edu/class-schedule?semester=fall) and compile it into a MySQL database.
-This way, it can be used in software applications, such as [classifier.ml](http://www.classifier.ml) (motive behind the web scraper).
+This way, it can be used in software applications.

 ### Setup
 You will need a local MySQL server running on your computer.